dar5hak/dar5hak.github.io/content/blog/creation-consumption.md

 tags = ["psychology"]
 +++

-Your activities fall into two categories: creation and consumption.
+The activities you do in your free time fall into three categories: creation, recreation and consumption.
+In this post, I want to highlight the contrast and the relation between creation and consumption.

 Creation is when you produce something previously nonexistent.
 This includes writing, cooking, painting, playing music and coding to name a few.
 These are activities you will always find rewarding.